gvellut/qgis_simple_overpass/README.md

 Simple Overpass is a small QGIS plugin that lets you click on the map and retrieve OpenStreetMap (OSM) objects around that location using the Overpass API (similar to the “Query Features” tool on openstreetmap.org).

-It is very similar to the QGIS OSM Info plugin /Users/guilhem/Documents/projects/___cloned/qgis_osminfo but with additional config + queries + optimised display of the info.
+It is very similar to the [QGIS OSM Info plugin](https://github.com/nextgis/qgis_osminfo) but with additional config + queries + optimised display of the info.

 The results are shown in a dock panel, grouped into: